fedi-e2ee/public-key-directory-specification/Specification.md

 #### Public Key Infrastructures

 The classic SSH approach to addressing this problem is "Trust On First Use".
 Simple yet effective in many threat models.
+The obvious downside of "Trust On First Use" is that it creates a race condition that an attacker can exploit to get their substitute public key trusted first.

 The earliest designs for SSL/TLS required the use of Certificate Authorities, whose public keys would be provided by the Operating System as a root of trust.
 Each CA's public key would then be used to sign a cadre of intermediate certificates, which could in turn be used to sign individual servers' public keys (in the form of Certificates).
+The downside is that if any of these Certificate Authorities were compromised (as [has happened with nation states](https://www.wired.com/2012/05/flame/)), the downstream security consequences are immense.

 The OpenPGP solution to this problem is called Web of Trust, which involves a long chain of folks signing each other's public keys.
 The reasoning goes, if your friend's public key was signed by Linus Torvalds, they're probably a legitimate